-Finding - Electronic Imaging Of Cancelled Checks From The Bank Did Not Include The Back Of The Checks
+Finding No. 1 - Electronic Imaging Of Cancelled Checks From The Bank Did Not Include The Back Of The Checks

-Our examination disclosed that the imaging of cancelled checks from the bank for the Liquid Fuels Tax Fund account was not acceptable because the bank provides only an image of the front side of the cancelled checks.
-For us to properly complete our examination testing, we have to examine the front and the back of the cancelled checks.
-Although the municipality obtained and provided us with copies of the backs of those cancelled checks that we needed to review for our examination, the municipality should be receiving images of the backs of all cancelled checks in order to have good internal controls.
+Our examination disclosed that images of cancelled checks for the first eight months of 2020 from the bank for the Liquid Fuels Tax Fund account were not available for our review.
+We further noted that for the last four months of 2020, the bank only provided images of the front of cancelled checks.
+For us to properly complete our examination testing, we need to examine the front and back images of all cancelled checks.
+Although the municipality obtained and provided us with copies of the backs of cancelled checks for the last four months of the year, the municipality should ensure that front and back check images are reviewed timely to ensure good internal controls and reduce the potential for errors or misappropriations.
+Because the test of disbursements was limited, we had to qualify our opinion as stated in the Independent Auditor's Report.